murabcd/compass/README.md

 </a>

 <p align="center">
-  Realtime Voice AI Recruiter Built With Convex, Tanstack Start and OpenAI.
+  Realtime Voice AI Recruiter Built With Tanstack Start, Convex and OpenAI.
 </p>

 This project uses the [OpenAI Agents SDK](https://github.com/openai/openai-agents-js), a toolkit for building, managing, and deploying advanced AI agents.